Kahlan-walcott/GVSU-CIS350-lokds/README.md

    1. Type *pip3 install pygame --break-system-packages* to install pygame.
    2. Once it is downloaded type *python3* to start the python interpreter.
 Then type *import pygame* if it shows "Hello from the pygame ..." then you can run our game.
 ### Running it
-1. In the command line type *python3 Maingame.py*
+1. On this page, in the command line type *python3 src/Maingame.py*
 2. Now you can play our game.
 Have fun!
 ## Windows users
 ### Setting it up (command prompt)